Senthuran100/OpenWebCam/README.md

-Accessing the Web Camera using python
+Accessing the Web Camera using python.
 To exit the application press "Esc"